hyperledger/indy-hipe/text/attachments/README.md

 to the promise made earlier, to claim it has been fulfilled?]

-The set of supported URI types in an attachment link is not static, and recipients of attachments that are incoporated by reference are not required to support all of them.
+The set of supported URI types in an attachment link is not static, and recipients of attachments that are incorporated by reference are not required to support all of them.
 However, they should at least recognize the meaning of each of the variants listed above, so they can perform intelligent error handling and communication about the ones they don't support.